We should own the economy

 Cooperatives (Unimed in Brazil, Mondragon and Fundación Espriu in Spain, SACMI and Manutencoop in Italy; and S Group, 20 regional cooperatives in Finland)

-Companies that put purpose on their cap table (Bosch, Patagonia, Organically Grown, Ecosia)
+Purpose trusts (Bosch, Patagonia, Organically Grown, Ecosia)

-Crowdfunded equity platforms (WeFunder, StartEngine, Republic, Flexile)
+Community equity (WeFunder, StartEngine, Republic, Flexile)

-Fractional investment in real estate, assets, and luxury goods (Fundrise, AcreTrader, Masterworks, Rally Rd.)
+Fractional investment (Fundrise, AcreTrader, Masterworks, Rally Rd.)

 Blockchain and tokenized ownership (RealT, ARTFI, Propchain, Frac)